-Jensen headed for the door stopped when Genly asked, “Another 24 hour cycle sir?”
+Jensen headed for the door but stopped when Genly asked, “Another 24-hour cycle sir?”

 “At least we have that going for us,” Genly said, mostly to himself before cycling through his console.

-Jensen was half out the door when Charles yelled, “Hey!
+Jensen was halfway out the door when Charles yelled, “Hey!
 Why the fuck do we run these if no one bothers to look at the data?”

 “Because there are more factors than just data gathering,” Jensen said before the door closed.

-“More factors my ass,” Charles muttered to himself, “The whole point of this is to reduce unnecessary installments, but they don’t care when they’re tired of waiting.”
+“More factors my ass,” Charles muttered to himself, “The whole point of this is to reduce unnecessary installments, but they don’t care since they’re tired of waiting.”

-“Who knows, maybe they will pull it off.
+“Who knows, maybe this simulation will pull it off.
 You said yourself it was too early to tell,” Genly said.